 I like to encourage my sound people, when we shoot, to send someone from the sound crew, and take the sounds of the place where we shoot: the traffic, the bees.
 We take the sound of everything: all the doors, all the squeaks.
 Everything that makes a sound, we will have it later on.
 When we were shooting, I found some trees over there with loads of bees.
 I like that thing so I want to have it.
 There are specific sounds of the place where we decided to shoot.
 You won’t notice most of these things in the film.
 But if you watch how the sound looks before the mix, there are a lot of layers.
 So, the mixing is not so easy for us.
 We need to find someone who knows how to do this so that it’s still clean in the end, and it’s balanced a certain way.

-7R: Because the sound is so important for determining the rhythms of the scenes, how does this affect how you edit?
+7R: Because the sound is so important for determining the rhythms of the scenes, how does this affect how you edited the film Graduation?

 Cristian Mungiu: It’s difficult for me to edit without the sound.
 First of all, the scenes don’t carry the sound.
 They just have the dialogue.